netsight/Products.sqlpfgadapter/README.txt

 Approach
 ========

 We create a new PloneFormGen Action Adapter.
-This may either call a Z MySQL Method from its onSuccess method, or address MySQL in a more direct way.
+This uses collective.lead to save the form data to the database.

 To do
 =====

- * Get it working with manually created Z MySQL Method
- * Then either:
-   - Call the Z MySQL connection directly, or
-   - Create the Z MySQL Method on the fly
+ * Create table and save data
  * Global controlpanel settings for DB location, user, password
- * Plone 4 compatibility (deprecation messages from ZMySQLDA)
+ * Test Plone 4 compatibility

 Compatibility / Dependencies